dotnet/docs-maui/docs/fundamentals/shell/pages.md

 In this example, `CatsPage`, `DogsPage`, and `MonkeysPage` are all created at app startup, rather than on demand in response to navigation.

 > [!NOTE]
-> The `Content` property is the content property of the `ShellContent` class, and therefore does not need to be explicitly set.
+> The `Content` property is the content property of the <xref:Microsoft.Maui.Controls.ShellContent> class, and therefore does not need to be explicitly set.

 ## Set page colors

-The `Shell` class defines the following attached properties that can be used to set page colors in a Shell app:
+The <xref:Microsoft.Maui.Controls.Shell> class defines the following attached properties that can be used to set page colors in a Shell app:

 - `BackgroundColor`, of type `Color`, that defines the background color in the Shell chrome.
 The color will not fill in behind the Shell content.
 - `DisabledColor`, of type `Color`, that defines the color to shade text and icons that are disabled.